 - 1st LEED Gold certified building for the Oregon University System

-- 1st LEED Gold certified academic engineering building
+- 1st LEED Gold certified academic engineering building in the nation

 - 1st LEED Gold certified academic building for the California University System